 J. I. Packer and the Suppression of Reason

-Packer on Prayer and Salvation
+Packer on Prayer For One’s Salvation

 J. D. Greear and the Suppression of Reason